 8. The best money you spend on your surgery may be to have an anesthesiologist present.
 His or her job is simply to make sure that you are safe, and have adequate pain relief.
 Let your surgeon perform your surgery, and your anesthesiologist manage your anesthesia.

 Well, I have probably gone on far too long about this but the article is worth a read if you are planning on having surgery.
 Be sure that whatever you are doing is safe.
-Go to a Board-certified specialist for the operation you are anticipating and only have this done in an accredited operating facility.
+Go to a board-certified or board-eligible specialist for the operation you are anticipating and only have this done in an accredited operating facility.
 If the price some dude is quoting you for an operation seems to be too low, and too good to be true, guess what: it is.
-In any city, most of the Board-certified plastic surgeons will be pretty close in price.
-Do your home work.
+In any city, most of the board-certified and board-eligible plastic surgeons will be pretty close in price.
+Do your homework.
 Ask questions and if you aren’t getting straight answers, find the door and walk out.

 I wish you all a happy and healthy new year,